churichard/notabase/README.md

 Notabase is a personal knowledge base for non-linear thinking.

 It lets you connect knowledge and form ideas by linking notes together.
+These links allow you to traverse your notes like webpages and find connections that you never would have thought of otherwise.
 Think of it as a personal Wikipedia for your brain that you can edit and browse as you like.
+As you add more notes, it gets more powerful!

 It is inspired by note-taking apps such as [Typora](https://typora.io), [Notion](https://notion.so), and [Roam](https://roamresearch.com).